COVID-19 pandemic in Bangladesh: Transmission rate

 In March and April 2020, the COVID-19 transmission rate in Bangladesh was around 2, which meant that two people could be infected with the virus from one person.
 However, the transmission rate of COVID-19 in the country fell as time passed.
 As of 26 June, the transmission rate of the coronavirus disease in the country is 1.05, which is a very good sign.
 Model-based simulations suggest that the 95% confidence interval for the time-varying reproduction number was below 1.0 and falling from December 2020 to February 2021.

-Health Minister Zahid Malik said that the situation in Bangladesh improved as the growth rate of infections slowed down and the doubling period of infections got longer and that the minimum number of COVID-19 tests performed daily in the country was also improved to 15,000.
+Health Minister Zahid Malik said that the situation in Bangladesh had improved as the growth rate of infections slowed down and the doubling period of infections got longer and that the minimum number of COVID-19 tests performed daily in the country was also improved to 15,000.
 He also said that, on 3 July, the maximum growth rate of infections in the country fell to 2.5% the day after the number of COVID-19 cases exceeded 150,000.
-As of 3 July, Bangladesh sees a growth rate of infections less than 2.5%.
+As of 3 July, Bangladesh saw a growth rate of infections less than 2.5%.
 The health minister said that, until 10 July, the minimum doubling period of infections in the country was improved to 25 days.
 As of 10 July, the number of coronavirus cases in Bangladesh takes more than 25 days to double.